Jah524/prism/README.md

 This library get you a distributed representation of words.
 Now prism is ready to work with following models.

-- Word2Vec by skip-gram with negative-sampling.
+- Word2Vec by skip-gram with negative-sampling
 - RNNLM with negative-sampling

 This library also includes some basic neural network model (e.g. feedforward, LSTM).